Unity-Technologies/ml-agents/ml-agents/README.md

 Where:

-- `<trainer-config-path>` is the relative or absolute filepath of the trainer configuration.
+- `<trainer-config-path>` is the relative or absolute file path of the trainer configuration.
 The defaults used by environments in the ML-Agents SDK can be found in `config/trainer_config.yaml`.
 - `<run-identifier>` is a string used to separate the results of different